-It is possible to change the appearance of the program by selecting a different program skin.
+If you are using the simple user interface, it is possible to select different program skins.
 Three distinct skins (appearances) are offered as standard and others can be downloaded from the Internet if required - right click on the avast! player and from the options menu, click on "Select skins" and then on the "Get more skins...." link.
 Alternatively, if you wish to use the program without any skin, select "Settings" from the menu options, then uncheck the "Enable skins for Simple User Interface" checkbox.
 Next time you start the program, the options will be displayed in their basic format.
 To restore the skin, click on "Settings, then click on "Settings" again, and finally re-check the "Enable skins for simple user interface" checkbox.
 The skin will be restored next time you start the program.